haggj/masters-thesis/draft/draft.md

 - malicious data owner can delete logs
 - overseer knows, which entity has access to which log

+# Approach
+    Outlines the main thing your thesis does.
+Your thesis describes a novel algorithm for X?
+Your main contribution is a case study that replicates Y?
+Describe it here.

 Consider the following algorithms:
 - sig = Sign(d_x, data) - signing data with private key of x
 - data = Verifiy(e_x, sig) - verify sig with public key of x